BORDERLINE PERSONALITY CLIENT

-truth, when individuals are helped to resolve their self-worth issues, personality disorder features are eliminated.
-It's certainly and unique type of assistance, that may be outside the realm of or traditional therapies.
+truth, when individuals are helped to resolve their self-worth them, personality disorder features are eliminated.
+It's not 'rocket type of assistance, that may be outside the realm of standard or traditional therapies.

 Borderline Personality Disorder is not a head issue, as there's nothing wrong with a Borderline's mind.
 In my view, BPD is a heart issue, which is why psychotherapeutic treatment has for many,